-We believe all Rhode Islanders deserve access to high-quality and affordable healthcare.
-The BlueAngel Community Health Grant program—an annual, competitive grant program—allows us to extend our reach beyond our membership to address critical health issues in Rhode Island.
-We achieve this by partnering with community-based agencies that are trying to break down barriers to good health created by cost, culture, miscommunication, system structure, and lack of education.
+At Blue Cross & Blue Shield of Rhode Island, our vision is to improve the quality of life of our customers and the people of Rhode Island by improving their health.
+The BlueAngel Community Health Grant program—an annual, competitive grant program—allows us to further our vision by addressing critical health issues in Rhode Island.
+We achieve this by partnering with community-based agencies that are trying to improve the health of Rhode Islanders.

-The BlueAngel Community Health Grant program is the cornerstone of our Community Investment activities at Blue Cross.
-We're proud of the organizations we've worked with and the results that have been achieved since we began offering grants more than 10 years ago.
-This year, Blue Cross is celebrating its 75th anniversary of providing high-quality coverage and peace of mind to thousands of Rhode Island families.
+This funding program is the cornerstone of our community investment activities at Blue Cross , and we are proud of the organizations we have worked with and the results that have been achieved since we began offering grants more than 13 years ago.
+Together, we are making a difference.

-By collaborating with organizations that are working to reverse the epidemic of childhood obesity, we hope to play a role in making our state healthier and stronger while saving lives and easing the financial strain on our already overburdened healthcare system.
+By collaborating with organizations that are working to reverse or prevent the epidemic of childhood obesity, we hope to play a role in making our state healthier and stronger while saving lives and easing the financial strain on our already overburdened healthcare system.

 Funding is available to Rhode Island-based, non-profit organizations implementing projects that aim to: